 The point of this demonstration was just to demonstrate how troubling an era we live in for accounting cybersecurity.
 Seemingly nothing is entirely trustworthy, and with most of our money being mere numbers in the cloud, we stand to lose it all in the blink of an eye.
 This is precisely why this is a conversation we felt needed to be brought up and adds significantly to the already ongoing conversation of accounting cybersecurity.

 While there is no clear answer, however, we can yet take solace in the fact that these same technologies can be used to fight fire with fire.
+AI, when used strategically, can help predict potential threats, automate detection processes, and respond faster to incidents than human intervention alone.
 This was an inevitability waiting to happen, and now that we are a year into the AI-centric future, it’s up to us to spread the word around and educate people on accounting cybersecurity and these new developments.
 And why stop there?

-Newer and more malicious ways of attacking your financial data are constantly popping up, so it’s up to the accounting and finance community as well as the entire business landscape to start taking steps towards a safer future.
+Newer and more malicious ways of attacking your financial data are constantly popping up, so it’s up to the accounting and finance community, as well as the entire business landscape, to start taking steps toward a safer future.
+Implementing stronger security protocols, staying updated on the latest technological advances, and fostering a culture of continuous learning around cybersecurity should be a priority.
 And if not directly, we urge you to at least spread this and many other such publications around to get the word out.

 A new age of accounting cybersecurity is here, and it will not wait for us to catch up.